apache/zeppelin/docs/interpreter/springxd.md

 * Start the paragraphs with the full `%xd.stream` prefix tag to identifie the SpringXD Streams interpreter.
 * Use `Ctrl+.` for auto-completion.
 * In the paragraph define one or more stream definitions - each on a separate line.
 * Every stream definition must have name.
 Follow the convention: `stream name = stream definition`.
 Streams without names are ignored.
-The stream definition follows the Spring XD DSL: [DSL Guide](http://docs.spring.io/spring-xd/docs/current/reference/html/#dsl-guide)
+The stream definition follows the Spring XD DSL: [DSL Guide](http://docs.spring.io/spring-xd/docs/current/reference/html/#dsl-guide).
 * Every time a Paragraph is Run it destroys any previous streams created in the paragraph.
 The previous streams are destroyed even if their names have been changed or removed.
 * Paragraph `Run` command will `Create` and automatically `Deploy` all streams defined in the Paragraph.
-* If one stream fails to create or to deploy then all streams in the paragraph are destroyed
+* If one stream fails to create or to deploy then all streams in the paragraph are destroyed.
 * Zeppelin returns after the streams deployment (e.g. Zeppelin goes into Finished state).
-* When streams have successfully been deployed the result contains a `button` that lists the just deployed streams and status `DEPLOYED`
+* When streams have successfully been deployed the result contains a `button` that lists the just deployed streams and status `DEPLOYED`.
 * To destroy streams in a paragraph press the `Annular Button` in the paragraph result section.
 The button state will switch from `DEPLOYED` to `DESTROYED`.
 * Streams can refer other streams or jobs in any paragraph and even different notebooks.